Course Content and Outcome Guide for RUS 151

 Competencies and Skills:

-- Reads and understands the main ideas in simple texts
+9. Reads and understands the main ideas in short letters, simple texts and thematically related authentic materials

-- Comprehends slow native speech in a highly contextual setting.
+10. Comprehends slow native speech in a highly predictable and contextual setting.